mikeizbicki/cmc-csci143/topic_09_MVCC/README.md

 1. We will need to understand these details in order to understand how to make SELECT queries fast.

-1. Unfortunately, there's a lot of material here.
+1. There's a lot of material here.

     <img src=img/update.jpeg width=400px >

-1. Fortunately, it's more straightforward than the transactions/locks material.
+1. You will not be directly quizzed on this material.

+    > **Reminder:**
+    > Quiz on locks/transactions this Thursday.

 ## Lecture Notes